dietrichm/dotfiles/README.md

 ## Linting source files

-Vimscript files can be linted using [Vint](https://github.com/Vimjas/vint), while Lua files are linted using [Luacheck](https://github.com/luarocks/luacheck).
+Lua files are linted using [Luacheck](https://github.com/luarocks/luacheck).

 To lint all source files, run `make lint`.
-VimL or Lua files can be linted separately using `make lint-vim` or `make lint-lua`.
+Lua files can be linted separately using `make lint-lua`.

 ## License